dmachalz/mdanalysis/README.md

 # mdanalysis

 Collection of scripts to be used with MDAnalysis.
-MDAnalysis allows to analyse Molecular Dynamics simulations in python. (https://github.com/MDAnalysis)
+MDAnalysis is really awesome package that allows to analyse Molecular Dynamics simulations in python. (https://github.com/MDAnalysis)

 ## perimeter.py
 Monitor the perimeter between a selection of atoms for a MD simulation